theMLtrader/infrared-default-list/README.md

-# Extending the Gauge List
+# Extending the gauge list

 This README provides instructions for third parties on how to extend the gauge list in our application.
 By following these steps, you can add your gauge to the public repository, making it visible and accessible within our app.